blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ```

 ## Step 6 - Bootstrap syncing Blockchain using Mithril Client (Optional)
-We can can speed up the inital syncing of the blocks also know as a block replay by using the Mithril Clinet to download a Mithril snapshot.
+We can speed up the initial syncing of the blocks also known as a block replay by using the Mithril Client to download a Mithril snapshot.
 This could save you hours of syncing time.

 #### Step 6.1 - Install Rust
 We need to start by installing some prerequisites.
 To install rust we can run: